protontypes/open-sustainable-technology/README.md

 - [SimShady](https://github.com/open-pv/simshady) - Simulating Shadows for PV Potential Analysis on 3D Data in the Browser.
 - [InSPIRE](https://github.com/NREL/InSPIRE) - Here we will collect scripts, trainings, studies, and any other open-source material that can help further the understanding and research of agrivoltaics.
 - [twoaxistracking](https://github.com/pvlib/twoaxistracking) - A python package for simulating two-axis tracking solar collectors, particularly self-shading.
+- [huawei_solar](https://github.com/wlcrs/huawei_solar) - This integration exposes the information and functions made available by Huawei Solar inverters directly via one of its Modbus interfaces in Home Assistant.

 ### Wind Energy
 - [DSWE](https://github.com/TAMU-AML/DSWE-Package) - An R implementation of various data science methods for wind energy (DSWE) applications, such as providing machine learning methods to accurately estimate the wind power curve.